 In fact, some people may experience urinary retention and will require some form of intermittent catheterization.
-All these symptoms usually signal problems in the functioning of the nerves controlling muscles that control urination, although urinary tract infection (UTI) must be eliminated as a cause.
+All these symptoms usually indicate problems in the functioning of the muscles that control urination, although urinary tract infection (UTI) must be eliminated as a cause.

 An appointment with an advanced practice nurse or physician assistant to initially (begin to) assess the bladder symptoms is helpful.
 Initial bladder assessment includes obtaining a thorough history from the patient and focusing on the primary concern.

 You may be asked to urinate during the time of the appointment.
 The amount of urine may be measured.
 Please come to the appointment well hydrated with the need to urinate.

 The specimen will be checked for a urinary tract infection through laboratory urinalysis (UA) and culture and sensitivity (C&S).
 Other tests may be done if needed.